 COVID-19 can cause the following: pneumonia which is a lung infection causing the lungs to fill with fluid, dyspnea which is difficulty breathing and acute respiratory distress syndrome (ARDS).
 The George Washington University Hospital made an informative video to visually explain and show what COVID-19 does to a person’s lung as the virus spreads and infects a person.

 Pneumonia causes excess mucus production and filling the structures in the lungs with liquid preventing effective absorption of O2.
 The lungs become inflamed and swell in an effort to get rid of the virus.
 All of these factors lead to ineffective breathing and can also cause scarring on the lung structures which constrict the structure, further reducing the surface area available for O2 exchange.

-In severe cases the only way to allow a patient to absorb enough O2 an release excess CO2 to enable normal organ functionality is through the use of a ventilator.
+In severe cases, the only way to allow a patient to absorb enough O2 a release excess CO2 to enable normal organ functionality is through the use of a ventilator.
 In the case of COVID-19.
 Approximately 5 % of people that become infected will become critical and require ventilation to allow the person to survive.
 (Pathak, 2020)